-The State of Tennessee has the below variance: Variance for Farm exception (65-15-111).
-This was prior to 1986.
-The State will ensure that the CVSP continues to follow the goals and missions outlined in this plan for the State of Tennessee and strive to meet all requirements mandated through 49 CFR 350.213
+• Variance for Farm exception (65-15-113).
+This was prior to 1986 The State will ensure that the CVSP continues to follow the goals and missions outlined in this plan for the State of Tennessee and strive to meet all requirements mandated through 49 CRF 350.213.